Janet Parra Mercado

-Janet Parra Mercado is a Puerto Rican politician and lawyer who served as the secretary of Justice-designate of Puerto Rico from 2 January to 8 May 2025.
+Janet Parra Mercado is a Puerto Rican politician and lawyer who served as the secretary of Justice-designate of Puerto Rico from January 2 to May 8, 2025.

 Early life

 Graduated from Colegio Santa Rosa in Bayamón, Puerto Rico.
 Earned a Bachelor degree in Labor Relations from the University of Puerto Rico and a Juris Doctor from the University of Puerto Rico School of Law.

 Professional life

 Parra Mercado was a prosecutor and head of the organized crime division of the Puerto Rico Department of Justice.
 As of 2024, she was a member of the New Progressive Party platform committee and a private practice lawyer.

-On 2 January 2025, she was appointed secretary of justice of Puerto Rico by governor Jenniffer González-Colón.
+On January 2, 2025, she was appointed secretary of justice of Puerto Rico by governor Jenniffer González-Colón.

-On 8 May 2025, while awaiting confirmation by the Senate for her cabinet position, Governor Jenniffer González withdrew her nomination after Senate President Thomas Rivera Schatz indicated that Parra would not have the votes needed for confirmation.
+On May 8, 2025, while awaiting confirmation by the Senate for her cabinet position, Governor Jenniffer González withdrew her nomination after Senate President Thomas Rivera Schatz indicated that Parra would not have the votes needed for confirmation.